Vaibhav9999999/M2-EmbSys/Project/1_Requirements/Readme.md

 * We can check the ambient light intensity and then decide if the light needs to be turned ON or not.
 * Metal detector can be added for security reasons.
+* Special arrangements for fire defense can be made.

 # THREATS